-Mortgage rates are still high and home prices remain steady in many areas.
+Mortgage rates are still high, and home prices remain steady in many areas.
 At the same time, rental demand is strong, especially in places with limited housing.
-Whether to sell or rent depends on more than the market—it’s a personal financial choice based on your cash needs, long-term goals and comfort with managing property.
+Whether to sell or rent depends on more than the market; it’s a personal financial choice based on your cash needs, long-term goals and property management preferences.

-A financial advisor can help you assess which real estate option aligns with your financial goals.
+A financial advisor can help you determine whether selling or renting your house aligns with your financial goals.

 Factors to Consider: Should I Sell My House or Rent It Out?

-The decision ultimately depends on your goals and what you are comfortable managing.
-Many homeowners consider renting to generate passive income and hold onto their property for future appreciation.
+The decision to sell your house or rent it out ultimately depends on your long-term goals and what you are comfortable managing.
+Many homeowners consider renting to generate passive income while they hold onto their property for future appreciation.
 Others want to cash out while home prices remain relatively high.
 The right answer depends on whether you need liquidity, can remain tied to the property or want to become a landlord.

 These key factors can help you determine which option best supports your financial future.